-The syndicate limits exposure to a single counterparty or a group of counterparties and analyses the geographical locations of exposures when assessing credit risk.
+The managing agent limits the syndicate's exposure to a single counterparty or a group of counterparties and analyses the geographical locations of exposures when assessing credit risk.

 An approval system also exists for all new brokers, and broker performance is carefully monitored.
 Regular exception reports highlight trading with non-approved brokers, and the syndicate's credit control function frequently assesses the ageing and collectability of debtor balances.
 Any large, aged items are prioritised and where collection is outsourced, incentives are in place to support these priorities.